lingxiao/lingxiaoling.me/README.md

 			 * http://www.adobe.com/products/eulas/tou_typekit.
 For font license
 			 * information, see the list below.

-		2. on mobile: the home page nav menu disappears. it's not centered. it disappears because of animation
+[FIXED]	2. on mobile: the home page nav menu disappears. it's not centered. it disappears because of animation

-	2. blog page completely unreadable on mobile:
+[TODO]	2. blog page completely unreadable on mobile:
 		1. too much space to the left and right: find way to flood the whole page on mobile. the whole thing is fatter
 			- the problem is that its' very hard to diagnose this
 		2. font is too big. space between fonts is too big: find way to